-- Students must have a minimum grade point average of 2.5 on a 4.0 scale; - Students must have an unmet financial need as verified by the Office of Financial Aid; - Students must complete the FAFSA if a U.S. Citizen or Resident.
+- Students must have a minimum grade point average of 2.5 on a 4.0 scale; - Students must have an unmet financial need as verified by the Financial Aid Office; - Students must complete the FAFSA if a U.S. Citizen or Resident.